houko/pnpm-catalog-updates/CONTRIBUTING.md

 - Release notes
 - Hall of fame (for significant contributions)

-Thank you for contributing to pnpm-catalog-updater! 🙏
+Thank you for contributing to pnpm-catalog-updates! 🙏